Channels

 1. Navigate to the Properties section of Amplitude Data and open the Channels tab.

 3. To begin creating the definition of the channel, start from the default template or click Clear Table to clear the table's contents.
+The default template uses the same GA4-aligned rule set as [Amplitude] Default Channels, covering 27 channels including LLM Search, Paid LLM Search, Audio, SMS, and Mobile Push.

 You can add multiple properties to a row to create a more complex classifier.

-5. Fill the values for each row.
+5. Fill in the values for each row.
 Each cell must evaluate to True for an event to classify to that channel.

 6. Click Save.
 Amplitude labels channels in property dropdowns under the Channels category.